benmvp/slides/2018/ndcsydney/nav-react.md

 </div>

 NOTES:
-- Your favorite "walled garden" JS framework had a mechanism for making AJAX requests
+- Your favorite "walled garden" JS framework (like Angular) has a mechanism for making AJAX requests
-- React does not come with a way because it's just the UI side
+  * React does not come with one because it's just the UI side
+  * So the second you need to make an AJAX request, you need to figure out what to do
 - You could use jQuery, but that could lead you to to using it improperly with React
-- Instead we're going to a native AJAX implementation, new Fetch API
+- Instead we're going to use a native AJAX implementation, new Fetch API
-- Works with ES2015 Promises
+  * Works with ES2015 Promises

 /////
 <!-- .slide: data-background="url(../../img/nav-react/earth.jpg) no-repeat center" data-background-size="cover" -->